Skip to content

 Experiment progress

-To terminate the experiment before it ends select Delete .
+To cancel the experiment select Delete .